hackclub/hackclub/workshops/Tkinter/README.md

   tk.Label(F1,text=quote,font=("Helvetica", 30, "bold"),bg="light salmon",fg="black").pack()
 ```

-In this function, we are showing up a new page in which we display a random quote .
-As page, we are using the Frame function.
+In this function, we are showing up a new page in which we display a random quote.
+As a page, we are using the Frame function.
 A-Frame widget is used to organize a group of widgets.
 It acts like a container that can be used to hold the other widgets.
 The rectangular areas of the screen are used to organize the widgets to the python application.
 Then in that frame, we display the quote at the center using the label function.
 We have passed the random quote to this function

 ```python
 text=quote
 ```

-Here we given text as the quote passed from the button
+Here we gave text as the quote passed from the button

 If you don't understand just go to the live demo and feel the button workflow [here](https://repl.it/@bezlin/graphics#main.py).